jerrySTK/BedrockAgentsSample/README.md

+#Bedrock agents considerations

+- To invoke from a web client application we need to use @aws-sdk/client-bedrock-agent-runtime package
+- We need a way to get a credentials from in this case from cognito to pass them to the client caller
+- The cognito identity pool needs the following permissions for the authenticated user, modify the Authenticated Role assigned to the pool

+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "VisualEditor0",
+                    "Effect": "Allow",
+                    "Action": [
+                        "bedrock:InvokeAgent",
+                        "bedrock:InvokeModel",
+                        "cognito-identity:GetId",
+                        "cognito-identity:GetCredentialsForIdentity",
+                        "cognito-identity:GetOpenIdToken"
+                    ],
+                    "Resource": "*"
+                }
+            ]
+        }

+If the bedrock agent uses call functions that triggers a lambda function to resolve it we need to give permission to the agent to trigger the lambda function.
+That's done in the lambda settings

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.